micag2025/Supply_Chain_project/docs/deployment.md

 ## Next Steps

-Once the application has been successfully deployed and verified, you can continue with the following documentation [Project README](../README.md)
+Once the application has been successfully deployed and verified, you can continue with the following documentation [Project README](https://github.com/micag2025/Supply_Chain_project/blob/fa666fa9055789a4a4e7277988008d4d4f1e399f/README.md).
+For planned enhancements and long-term improvements, refer to the **Roadmap** section in the project README and the **Future Work** section of the accompanying publication.